TheDeafOne/Knightmare/README.md

 [Minimax](https://en.wikipedia.org/wiki/Minimax) is a well-documented recursive adversarial search algorithm.
 It is one of the more popular algorithms used when developing chess engines, largely due to the benefits it provides when also implementing [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
 ### Evaluation Functions
 While Minimax is the foundation of how most chess AI works, it is useless without heuristic evaluation functions for given boards.
 Each board has a "goodness" value that helps Minimax determine whether to keep that given board state, prune it, or continue down the search tree.
 This value is found by using common, intuitive heuristics for a board, such as how many pieces are in the center, where the king is, the order in which pieces are developed, and many more.
 While there are hundreds of such heuristics, we implement a handful that we consider the most valuable.
 These are documented in [evaluations.py](algorithms/evaluations.py).

+## Paper
+Despite the simple implementation, we found that certain heuristics produced more valuable board evaluations.
+These our explored in our [research paper](using_minimax_in_chess.pdf).

 ## Playing the AI
 ### Installation and running
 clone the project with ```git clone https://github.com/TheDeafOne/Knightmare.git```